Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     eth1-endpoint: ["http://localhost:8545","https://mainnet.infura.io/v3/d0e21ccd0b1e4eef7784422eabc51111"]
     ```

-Comma-separated list of JSON-RPC URLs of execution layer (formerly Ethereum 1.0) nodes.
+Comma-separated list of JSON-RPC URLs of execution layer (Ethereum 1.0) nodes.
 Each time Teku makes a call, it finds
 the first provider in the list that is available, on the right chain, and in sync.
 This option must
 be specified if running a validator.